I Miss My Pa The Most eBook #19

 Word Count: 122,000 words

-Author’s Note: This eBook story will keep you turning the pages as you follow Shannon and Emma on their journey to Garnet, Montana to live with her husband’s brother after her husband Christopher died in a cabin fire.
+Author’s Note: This eBook story will keep you turning the pages as you follow Shannon and Emily on their journey to Garnet, Montana to live with her husband’s brother after her husband Christopher died in a cabin fire.
 My story will tug at your heart strings.

 What the Reviewers Say…